 With the above information about IRS form 940 and 941 in mind, you’ll be well on your way to ensuring that you take care of your tax obligations as a business owner.

 Want to learn more about taxes and making sure you pay the appropriate amount?
-This article has plenty of useful info.
+This article has further details that can help guide you.